Power and Renewables

 Eric Yen

-Eric is a Product Marketing Manager for Enverus on the Power & Renewables team.
+Eric is a product marketing manager for Enverus on the Power & Renewables team.
 He supports the content development and strategy for the Power & Renewables solutions.
-Prior to Enverus, he had over 5 years of experience in project and product management within the energy industry.
+Prior to Enverus, he had more than five years of experience in project and product management within the energy industry.

 Subscribe to the Enverus Blog